Rocket Rods: History

 In the 1990s, Disneyland wanted to refurbish the Tomorrowland section as part of the "Disney Decade", started by Michael Eisner.
 This project was originally called Tomorrowland 2055.
 Mission to Mars was planned to be replaced by ExtraTERRORestrial Alien Encounter.
-Also proposed to join Tomorrowland 2055 were The Timekeeper, which was to take over Circle-Vision 360° and also Plectu's Fantastic Intergalactic Revue, a musical revue which was to land where America Sings once was located.
-Unfortunately, Tomorrowland 2055 was cancelled due to the failure of Euro Disney, known today as Disneyland Paris.
-Instead of a complete overhaul, Tomorrowland instead saw some updates to a few of its attractions.
-One of the attractions was the PeopleMover, which would close on August 21, 1995.
+Also proposed to join Tomorrowland 2055 was The Timekeeper, which was set to take over Circle-Vision 360°; another attraction, Plectu's Fantastic Intergalactic Revue, a musical stage show, was to take place where America Sings was previously located.
+These plans were cancelled following the underwhelming opening figures—and negative public reception—of Euro Disney (known today as Disneyland Paris).
+Instead of a complete overhaul, Tomorrowland instead saw some updates to a few of its attractions, and a golden-bronze color scheme was given to the once bright, all-white land.
+One of the attractions to be shuttered was the PeopleMover, which would close on August 21, 1995.

 In early 1996, Disneyland announced that Tomorrowland would be remodeled with a variety of new attractions, including Honey, I Shrunk the Audience, Rocket Rods and Innoventions.
 Rocket Rods was set to be the area's star attraction.
 It would take over the former PeopleMover, with construction beginning in 1997.

 Rocket Rods opened on May 22, 1998 as part of the New Tomorrowland.
 The high-speed attraction ran on a renovated PeopleMover track and riders entered the attraction through the former Circle-Vision 360° building at the front of Tomorrowland.